 In October, 1996, Hap Hairston became the web site's editor.
 Then a Daily News assistant managing editor, Hap had earlier served as the paper's business editor, city editor, and metropolitan editor.
 He had edited the Gang Land column for several years and many of my bigger news stories.
 Reporters working with Hap have won three Pulitzer Prizes and scores of other major journalism awards.
 His decision to come aboard was great news for me and readers, because he was the best conceptual and line editor in the business.
 Sadly, right before Christmas in 2002, Hap, who had battled a myriad of ailments since 1996, died in his sleep of an apparent heart attack.
 He was 53.

 In April, 1997, we added a new regular feature, Ask Andy.
-Andy is an organized crime historian with a voluminous collection of books, magazines and research on the subject.
-A voracious reader with a remarkable memory, he became intrigued with the Mafia in 1963 when Joe Valachi became the first "made" mobster or officially inducted member of La Cosa Nostra to publicly break the so-called code of silence (omerta) and describe the inner workings of a secret criminal society of Italian Americans.
-He has written histories of the five New York families for the web site.
-Each week, until he resigned on Oct.
-19, 1998, Andy fielded a question of general interest from a Gang Land reader.
-Gang Land considers him our historian emeritus.
+Andy Petepiece is an organized crime historian with a voluminous collection of books, magazines and research on the subject.
+A voracious reader with a remarkable memory, he became intrigued with the Mafia in 1963 when Joe Valachi became the first "made" man or officially inducted member of Cosa Nostra to publicly break the so-called code of silence (omerta) and describe the inner workings of a secret society of Italian-American gangsters.
+In 1997 and 1998, and again from 2016 to 2019, Petepiece penned an Ask Andy feature for Gang Land, which considers him our historian emeritus.

 In May 1998, Suzanne (Sue the Dream) Nicolucci joined the Gang Land family as director of advertising and marketing.
 The youngest and most attractive member of the Gang Land team, Sue had toiled for cyberspace critic/columnist Kim Komando and for American Express.
 She became interested in the mob "after watching that stupid Geraldo Rivera/Al Capone vault thing" and until she moved on to better things was a major player on the team.
 "I worked for peanuts before, but it was never as much fun," says Sue.